AU-R-Programming/FinalProject/README.md

 y <- crop_data$yield
 ```

+We use `X` and `y` to run the linear regression with default alpha of
+0.05 and changed `plot = TRUE` in order to produce the plots associated
+with the model.

 ``` r
 result <- lmG1(y, X, alpha = 0.05, plot = TRUE)
 ```

 ![](README_files/figure-gfm/linear_regression_plots-1.png)<!-- -->

+Below are all the linear regression results for this specific data set.
+Descriptions on the output results can be found in the documentation
+using `?lmG1` in R.

 ``` r
 result$beta